TwistingTwists/obsidian-tools/product image support.md

+- if hydration fails for one image
+	- [ ] collect that error and return back as a part of api response
+	- [ ] retry for the hydrate part
+- [ ] hydrate button disabled untilt he product image is uploaded

 - bugs / corner cuts
 	- avatar image and background image have special handling on the hydrate template page
 	- upload assets for a product -- save the against product_id so that they can be fetched later.
+	- [x] update correct docs for workflow

 	- ```
 	  **Workflow:** 1) Hydrate Template (first frames + ElevenLabs audio) → 2) Generate Scene Videos (Veo3 clips) → 3) Cut & Combine (final video)

 	  update this
 	  ```
-- hydrate button disabled untilt he product image is uploaded

 - regenerate first frame -- fix that to regenerate with the PRODUCT IMAGE
-- if hydration fails for one image
-	- [ ]  collect that error and return back as a part of api response
-	- [ ] retry for the hydrate part

 - coin comparison asset possible? -- for the sizing issue in the template
--

 - does hydrate part and the 'generate first frame' share same method implemented???
 - [x] why is the model gemini 2.5 pro being used on prod?? -- we are using constant , so should not be happening
 - [ ] new experiemtns